 - Model and design big data and data warehousing systems

-What separates the sheep from the goats?
-Winners from losers?
-Companies that succeed from companies that fail?
-In the world of IT and big data, the answer is all to frequently the skill of the business intelligence consultant they employ to oversee their business intelligence and analytics.
+What separates companies that succeed from companies that fail?
+In the world of IT and big data, the answer comes down to the skill of the business intelligence consultant who oversees business intelligence and analytics.
 This is simply the way it is – in the hyper competitive environment which characterizes business today, especially in IT, even the smallest edge can be the difference between success and extinction.

-So that said, what is business intelligence and analytics?
-Simply put, it is the provision of actionable intelligence that enables managers, executives and other business decision makers to make the decisions that are optimal for their business whether that involves spotting new business opportunities, cutting costs, or pinpointing slack and suboptimal processes that need to be put up to par.
-Where is all the data that is being crunched stored?
+So that being said, what is business intelligence and analytics?
+It is the provision of actionable intelligence that enables managers, executives and other business decision makers to make the decisions that are optimal for their business.
+Whether this involves spotting new business opportunities, cutting costs, or pinpointing slack and suboptimal processes that need to be put up to par.
+Where is all the data that is being crunched and stored?
 That is where the concept of a big data warehouse comes in.